 I’m not a huge crafter so I wanted to make this project as easy and inexpensive as possible.
-I decided to use a fresh Spring color that would look good with our blue front door and yellow fit the bill, with a little bit of white and some green to add interest.
+I decided to use a fresh spring color that would look good with our blue front door and yellow fit the bill, with a little bit of white and some green to add interest.

 The last two things to do were to tie the burlap ribbon and attach it with a piece of floral wire and to use a piece of jute twine to hang it on the front door.

-Love my new spring wreath.
+I love my new spring wreath.
 It was such an easy project to do and it cost me about $15 for the flowers and the lemons.
 Not bad. 🙂

 What do you think about doing crafts like this?
 Love to do them or would you rather buy it already made?